Ishanthr1/Dum-E/JOURNAL.md

 ## June 19 — Design Phase: Drive Base Layout
 **Hours: 2**

-- Started the CAD design for Dum-E and laid out the holonomic drive base footprint (~30 × 25 cm).
+- Started the CAD design for DumE and laid out the holonomic drive base footprint (~30 × 25 cm).
 - Positioned the four mecanum wheels at the corners and set the roller angle to 45° for true omnidirectional travel; checked wheel clearance against the chassis edges.
 - Blocked out the lower deck and planned where the four DC gear motors and the motor driver would sit.
 - Locked in the overall proportions so the base is wide and low enough to stay stable once the arm is mounted on top.